NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 1/Statue Of Set.md

 abilities_mid:
   - name: ""
   - name: "Construct Armor (Hardness 10)"
     desc: "  Like normal objects, the statue of Set has Hardness.
-This Hardness reduces any damage it takes by an amount equal to the Hardness.\nOnce the statue is reduced to less than half its Hit Points, or immediately upon being damaged by a critical hit, its construct armor breaks and its Armor Class is reduced to 20."
+This Hardness reduces any damage it takes by an amount equal to the Hardness.\n\nOnce the statue is reduced to less than half its Hit Points, or immediately upon being damaged by a critical hit, its construct armor breaks and its Armor Class is reduced to 20."

 attacks:
   - name: ""